-Recommendation 3-22: Detainees presented with a release alternative or conditions of release should be informed that they can consult with an attorney while making decisions, and given phone access to attorneys during this process.
+Recommendation 3-22: If ICE meets with detainees in groups to advise them about immigration processes, ICE should allow the presence and partipation of pro bono counsel.
+Detainees presented with a release alternative or conditions of release should be informed that they can consult with an attorney while making decisions, and given phone access to attorneys during this process.
 A detainee's decision to consult with an attorney should not delay her release more than the time such consultation takes.

 Recommendation 3-23: ICE should never deport a detainee while the detainee's case is in progress - in particular, but not limited to, if a detainee has filed a request for reconsideration of a claim, or has any pending petition for review before a federal court, or any pending VAWA, T or U visa case.
+Whenever a detainee - adult or child - has a hearing before any court, administrative body, or immigration official, ICE personnel should be required to transport the detainee to that hearing in a timely manner.
 If a detainee has a pending civil rights complaint, the office investigating that complaint should have a full opportunity to interview the detainee and, if it so chooses, to delay deportation.

-D. Counsel's Role in Decisions to Separate Children from Parents

-Detainees who met Committee members expressed tremendous confusion and uncertainty about their future; fear of return to their countries; anxiety over the health and well-being of their children; and in some cases, fear of separation from their children.
+D. Counsel's Role in Decisions to Separate Children from Parents children; and in some cases, fear of separation from their children.
 These concerns are not unfounded.
 In the professional experience of multiple Committee members, in recent years children held in detention at Berks and at least one of the Texas FRCs have been separated from mothers, designated as unaccompanied children, and transferred to ORR facilities in other states.
 Without transparent processes and an opportunity for counsel to advocate for families prior to separation in DHS custody, there is a risk that separation will violate the parent's constitutional right to the care and custody of her child or result in separations that are contrary to the child's best interests.
-The Department has previously declared its interest in protecting the constitutional rights of children and parents facing separation as a result of immigration proceedings with its Parental Interests Directive, issued by the Department in 2013, to ensure the participation of detained parents' in child welfare proceedings involving their children.114
+The Department has previously declared its interest in protecting the constitutional rights of children and parents facing separation as a result of immigration proceedings with its Parental Interests Directive, issued by the Department in 2013, to ensure the participation of detained parents' in child welfare proceedings involving their children.113